Self Care Measures After A Stroke

 What else can I do to recover?

 - Stop smoking: If you smoke, it is never too late to quit.
 Smoking increases your risk of another stroke.
-Ask your caregiver for more information about how to stop smoking if you are having trouble quitting.
+Ask your healthcare provider for more information about how to stop smoking if you are having trouble quitting.

 - Eat healthy foods: The foods you eat can help prevent or manage high blood pressure, high cholesterol, and diabetes.
 Eat foods that are low in fat, cholesterol, salt, and sugar.
 Eat at least 5 servings of fruits and vegetables each day.
 If you take warfarin, it works best when you eat about the same amount of Vitamin K every day.
 Vitamin K is found in green leafy vegetables and certain other foods.